michaelmarty/UniDec/readme.md

 ## Change Log

+v.3.0.0

+**Updated everything to Python 3.6.**

+Improvements to Mass Defect window, including new extractor.

 v.2.7.3

 Added experimental features for charge state smoothing when Charge or Mass Smooth Width is greater than 1.